rschristopher/rschristopher.github.io/src/pow/index.md

  *proof of work* hashing, *aka* mining.
-This is also, coincidentally, how Bitcoin is issued and how issuance stays on a fixed supply schedule -- and how the total supply will remain fixed, forever.
+This is also, coincidentally, how Bitcoin is issued and how issuance stays on a fixed supply schedule -- which is how the total supply will remain fixed, forever.

 While most people will be